Navigation

 Support for Diverse Learners

-DePaul College Prep is committed to providing curricular support to students with diagnosed learning differences throughout the school.
+DePaul College Prep is committed to providing curricular and executive functioning support to students with diagnosed learning differences throughout the school.
 Learning specialists are able to offer targeted strategy support in reading comprehension, written expression, math, and executive functioning.
 Instructional support is provided inside and outside the classroom.

 Learning specialists also manage classroom and testing accommodations, ensuring that students receive what they need in order to meet their potential.
 Learning specialists maintain close communication with teachers, parents, and outside professionals, as well.
 In addition, learning specialists work with students to help them become independent learners by supporting their understanding of the success attributes: self-awareness, proactivity, perseverance, goal setting, use of support systems, and emotional coping strategies.